ViktoriiaRomanova/classification-ImageNet/README.md

 1. [A Comprehensive Tutorial to Pytorch DistributedDataParallel](https://medium.com/codex/a-comprehensive-tutorial-to-pytorch-distributeddataparallel-1f4b42bb1b51)

-:lady_beetle: If you found any kind of errors or typos in this project please let me know :hugs:
+:lady_beetle: If you found any kind of errors or typos in this project please let me know :vulcan_salute: